 '''

 var viewModel = {

 images: [

 {

 uniqueId:

-1,

 title:

 'Sample Image 1',

 description:

-·'',
+filename:

 'sample1.jpg',

-filename:

 views:

 Ο,

 likes:

 Ο,

 timestamp:

 Date.now

 }, {

 uniqueId:

 2,

 title:

 'Sample Image 2',

-۰',

 description:

+'',

+filename:

 'sample2.jpg',

-filename:

 views:

 Ο,

 likes:

 Ο,

 timestamp:

 Date.now

 }, {

 uniqueId:

-З,
+3,

+'Sample Image 3',

 title:

-'Sample Image 3',

-۰',

 description:

 filename:

 'sample3.jpg',

 views:

 Ο,

 likes:

 Ο,

+timestamp:

 Date.now

-timestamp:

 }, {

 '''

 '''

 uniqueId:

 4,

+'Sample Image 4',

 title:

-'Sample Image 4',

-۰۰,
+'',

 description:

 filename:

 'sample4.jpg',

 views:

 Ο,

 likes:

 Ο,

 timestamp:

 Date.now

-}

 ]

 };

-'''

-'''

 res.render('index', viewModel);

 '''

-In this code, we built a basic JavaScript collection of objects.
-The variable we declare is called viewModel, but the name of this variable doesn't actually matter and can be whatever you want.
-The viewModel variable is an object that contains a single property called images, which is itself an array.
-The images array contains four sample images, each with a few basic properties - the most obvious properties we came up with while deciding what kind of information we want per image.
-Each image in the collection has a uniqueId, title, description, filename, views and likes count, and a timestamp property.
+In this code, we built a basic JavaScript collection of objects:

+- The variable we declare is called viewModel, but the name of this variable doesn't actually matter and can be whatever you want.
+The viewModel variable is an object that contains a single property called images, which is itself an array. - The images array contains four sample images, each with a few basic properties- we came up with the most obvious properties while deciding what kind of information we want per image.
+Each image in the collection has a uniqueId, title, description, filename, views, and likes count, and a timestamp property.

 Once we have set up our viewModel, we simply pass it as the second parameter to the res.render call.
 Doing this while rendering a view makes the data in it available to the view itself.
-Now, if you recall from some of the HTML code we wrote for the home index.handlebars view, we had a {{#each images}} loop that iterated through each image in the images collection of the view model passed to the template.
-Taking another look at our view model we created, it only has a single property named images.
+Now, if you recall from some of the template code we wrote for the home index.handlebars view, we had a {{#each images}} loop that iterated through each image in the images collection of the view model passed to the template.
+Taking another look at our view model we created, we see that it only has a single property named images.
 The HTML code inside the Handlebars loop will then specifically reference the uniqueId, filename, and title properties for each image in the images array.

 Save the changes to the home controller, launch your app again, and point your browser to http://localhost:3300.
-You should see the four images that appear on the homepage now in the Newest Images section (although, as you can see in the following screenshot, the images are still broken, as we didn't actually create any image files):
+You should see the four images that now appear on the homepage in the Newest Images section (although, as you can see in the following screenshot, the images are still broken, as we didn't actually create any image files):